Endowment FAQs

 What is the value of the Cal State Fullerton Philanthropic Foundation (CSFPF) endowment?

-The current value (as of October 2021) of the endowment is approximately $130 million and includes more than 400 individual funds with unique donor restrictions and designations.
+The current value (as of September 2024) of the endowment is approximately $157 Million and includes more than 500 individual funds with unique donor restrictions and designations.
 While every endowed fund is tracked separately (called “unitized”), these assets are pooled and invested collectively.
 When donors make endowed gifts, each fund is added to the CSFPF endowment pool.
-The value of each fund reflects the ongoing investment returns from the point at which they entered the pooled investment fund.
+The value of each fund reflects the on-going investment returns from the point in which they entered the pooled investment fund.

 Who manages the endowment?